jonspock/tessa/README.md

 Tessa is an open source crypto-currency focused on fast private transactions with low transaction fees & environmental footprint.
 - Anonymized transactions using the Zerocoin Protocol

+This repo contains code from Bitcoin, Monero, Dash, Peercoin, Bitcoin-ABC, Chia and PIVX from various point in the past.
-Forked from PIVX SHA 732fa37 - May 16, 2018, with many changes & files from other projects such Bitcoin, Bitcoin-abc, etc
+Original tree was forked from PIVX SHA 732fa37 - May 16, 2018, but there has been so many changes, it's unlikely to have much resemblance to that code branch.

 ### Main code upgrades

-- Removal of zerocoin based staking
+- Removal of zerocoin based staking (PIVX)

-- Removal of masternodes
+- Removal of masternodes (Dash)

-- Removal of Instant transactions
+- Removal of Instant transactions (Dash)

 - HD-Wallet for both main coin and zerocoin

-- LMDB lightweight db for main wallet (removing Berkeley DB dependancy)
+- LMDB lightweight db for main wallet (removing Berkeley DB dependancy) (from Monero)

 - Remove requirement for openssl

 - Uses libsodium for randomization/crypto libraries

+- Uses relic library for cryptographic primitives

 - GMP for numerics (replacing openssl)

 - PoW phase uses either Argon2D or SHA256 (To be decided)

+- BCH32 for Address codes (from Bitcoin's BECH32)

+- BLS library from Chia for Signatures

 - Various options removed such as Multisig GUI.
-Protocol buffers and related BIP 38
+Protocol buffers and related BIP 38 (from PIVX)

 - Various upgrades from Bitcoin/Bitcoin-ABC, such as logging,hd wallets,wrapping boost filesystem, etc

-- Uses CMake for builds
+- Uses CMake for build

+- Rocksdb to replace leveldB (experimental)

 - Reduced dependencies on Boost

+- Extensive usage of C++11's for range loops, std::thread, std:bind, std::mutex, etc to replace boost library

-- Rocksdb to replace leveldB (experimental)
+- Inability to have un-encrypted Wallets

+- Change in Fee handling

+- Usage of signals-cpp library, mpark's variant library and a filesystem substitute for boost/c++17 filesystem

+- Multiple Licenses, including MIT for Bitcoin/Dash/Peercoin/PIVX/Signals-cpp code, RELIC LGPL code, Boost software licencse for Mpark's code, Apache License for Chia, specific license for filesystem components,

 ### Coin Specs
 <table>